-Being able to communicate effectively with our peers helps us get our jobs done by answering questions, sharing information, and offering feedback.
-Not to mention that effective communication can bring fun and energy to the workplace.
+Being able to communicate effectively with our peers helps us get our jobs done by answering questions, sharing information and offering feedback.
+Effective communication can bring fun and positive energy to the workplace.

 To make the most of your peer-to-peer (P2P) communications, there are 10 rules you should follow:

 The first rule of communication is to become self-aware and realize how you like to communicate.
 Are you a direct, "just the facts ma'am" communicator?
 Are you a storyteller?
 Are you more systematic and logical?
 Is your relationship with the other person a critical aspect of the communication?